Electrical engineers design, develop and maintain electrical systems and equipment - from small electronic devices to large power grids

 What to expect

-- There are good opportunities to work overseas, particularly in the oil, petrochemical and power sectors, large consulting firms and large building contractors.
-This could be either an overseas posting with a multinational employer or by applying for a job based overseas.
+• There are good opportunities to work overseas, particularly in the power, renewable energy and infrastructure sectors, as well as with large consulting firms and building contractors.
+Opportunities may be available through overseas postings with multinational employers or by applying directly for international roles.

 Qualifications